EmilyHWinter/EmilyHWinter/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on getting my student verification to work
+- 🔭 I’m currently working on contrals